 Slippery elm is considered a good herbal remedy for eczema.
 Make an herbal paste from dried, powdered leaf and a little water.
 Apply and leave on for one hour.
 Rinse and gently pat dry three times a day.

 Some essential oils are well suited for treating eczema.
 Blend almond or olive oil with a few drops of rose essential oil, geranium essential oil, juniper essential oil, or lavender essential oil.
-(Never blend multiple essential oils without testing for reaction on normal skin.
+Never blend multiple essential oils without testing for reaction on normal skin.
 Remember that essential oils are powerful substances that must be treated with care.
 Do not use essential oils around the eyes.

 Turmeric may also be used in the treatment of eczema.
 Take capsules daily for six weeks and condition should improve.